colbymillerdev/react-native-progress-steps/README.md

 ```

 ### Button Styling Usage
-A buttons container and text are fully customizable using the `nextBtnStyle, nextBtnTextStyle, previousBtnStyle, and previousBtnTextStyle` props.
+Button container and text are fully customizable using the `nextBtnStyle, nextBtnTextStyle, previousBtnStyle, and previousBtnTextStyle` props.

 Example usage to change a buttons text color: